 We plan to continue expanding our business, and our expected growth could place a significant strain on our management systems, infrastructure and other resources.
 To manage the expected growth of our operations and increases in the number of our personnel, we will need to invest the necessary capital to improve our operational, financial and management controls and our reporting systems and procedures.
-Accordingly, during the quarter ended September 30, 2007 we transitioned the preparation of all of our internal reporting to a new enterprise resource planning system.
-If we encounter problems with the implementation of this system, we may have difficulties tracking internal information, which would adversely affect our ability to timely report our financial results.
 Our controls, systems and procedures might not be adequate to support a growing public company.
 In addition, we may not have sufficient administrative staff to support our operations.
-For example, we currently have only four employees in our finance department in the United States, including our Chief Financial Officer.
-Furthermore, our officers have limited experience in managing large or rapidly growing businesses and the majority of our management has no experience in managing a public company or communicating with securities analysts and public company investors.
+For example, we currently have only five employees in our finance department in the United States, including our Chief Financial Officer.
+Furthermore, our officers have limited experience in managing large or rapidly growing businesses and the majority of our management had no previous experience in managing a public company or communicating with securities analysts and public company investors.
 If our management fails to respond effectively to changes in our business, our business may suffer.